yongjik/croquis/DEVELOPMENT.md

 * We reload js/css file every time you restart the kernel.
 * Python/C++ code will leave logging on `dbg.log` (under the current directory).

+In the "dev environment", croquis also runs webpack at runtime(!) to create the js bundle that is then loaded by the browser, which means that webpack must be in your `PATH`.

 ## Packaging